victorkane/lit/README.md

 ##############################
 I M P O R T A N T VERSION INFO
 ##############################
-This is the initial version, Tag: v0.4.9 of the master branch, so tagged because it was written before node.js version 0.5.x .
+This is development branch v0.4.9 initially created off of the v0.4.9 tag of the master branch, in case further development and/or bug fixes were necessary.

+It was so named because it was written before node.js version 0.5.x .
 If you run this version of lit on a system running node later than 0.4.x, then you will get the following error:

 ````
 Error: require.paths is removed.
 Use node_modules folders, or the NODE_PATH environment variable instead.